 One of the critical attributes of moving forward is speaking with someone who has no emotionally invested in your problem.

-For example, if you're having an issue with a team member at work, it's best to not talk to other colleagues whether they’re directly involved in the project or not, because they’re emotionally tied to the same work you're doing in one way or another.
-Their feedback may be biased if they are connected to the situation and you may receive a personal opinion rather than an external objective view.
+For example, let's say you're having an issue with a team member at work.
+In this case, it's best not to talk to other colleagues about it.
+Because the truth is, they have an emotional connection to the work you're doing in one way or another.
+This situation is true whether they're directly involved in the project or not.
+Their feedback may be biased if they have a connection to the problem, and you may receive a personal opinion rather than an external objective view.

 - Do you feel comfortable speaking with them?

 - Do they care about you?